pulcher/ignite-learning-paths-training-aiml/aiml40/workshop-instructions.md

 12. Review all settings available to you
 13. Click **Finish**.

-*The experiment will take quite a long time to run, move onto Task 3 and revisit the the results in around XX mins*
+*The experiment will take quite a long time to run, move onto Task 3 and revisit the the results in around 15 mins*

 Once the experiment has completed you can review the overview in the Jupyter Notebook.
 But also with the portal
 * Go to Azure Machine Learning Studio